 However, this only leads to feeling overwhelmed and losing focus on your priorities.
 Instead, prioritize your tasks by determining which ones you’ll complete first and which you’ll complete later.

 Minimize stress.
-Stress doesn’t just affect you physically, but it affects your mental health as well.
+Stress doesn’t just affect you physically but also your mental health.
 When you’re stressed, you tend to feel overwhelmed and unable to focus.
 Stress can cause you to become anxious and depressed, and it can also interfere with your relationships and health.

 Positive people speak positively, empower others, and lift you when you’re down.
 They can change your outlook and help you see the bright side of almost any situation.
 Find these people and surround yourself with them — they’ll be your most valuable asset in everything you do.